elastic/kibana/src/ui/ui_exports/README.md

 # UI Exports

 When defining a Plugin, the `uiExports` key can be used to define a map of export types to values that will be used to configure the UI system.
-A common use for `uiExports` is `uiExports.app`, which defines the configuration of a [`UiApp`](UiApp) and teaches the UI System how to render, bundle and tell the user about an application.
+A common use for `uiExports` is `uiExports.app`, which defines the configuration of a [`UiApp`][UiApp] and teaches the UI System how to render, bundle and tell the user about an application.

 ## `collectUiExports(pluginSpecs): { [type: string]: any }`